|

 morning I followed the blue-blazed trail back to the Appalachian

 Trail from Moyer's Campground.
-I had almost twenty-three miles to
+I proposed to cover almost twenty-three

 Valley roadwalk.
 The heat of the summer was not in my favor, although